Metal: Hellsinger

 “Runs great on Linux.”

 “This is a great game in its campaign, great music and fantastic if you love Doom-like games.
 However, the Leviathan mode is buggy and full of broken and textureless areas.
-I went to a boss room and there were zero floor colliders, causing me to fall until I died.
+I went to a boss room and there were 0 floor colliders, and I was falling until I died.
 In short, I recommend the base game, not the extra Leviathan; it is complete garbage with all the bugs.”

-“I also don't appreciate playing the 20-minute level again, only to encounter a common bug where the stage 6 boss freezes in the final stage, preventing me from completing it.”
+“I also don't appreciate playing the 20-minute level again, only to be hit with a common bug where the stage 6 boss freezes in the final stage, so you can't complete it.”

-“This game also has some annoying glitches where boss fights or levels will not progress at all, even though you cleared everything, leaving you literally stuck.”
+“This game also has some annoying glitches where boss fights or levels will not progress at all, even though you cleared everything, and you are literally stuck.”

 - 100 % positive mentions